California Proposition 65

 California Proposition 65 entitles consumers in California to warnings for any products that contain chemicals that are known to the State of California to cause cancer and birth defects and reproductive harm if those products expose consumers to those chemicals in levels above certain threshold levels.
 We value you as a customer and we hope that the information below helps you in your buying decision.

 What do these warnings look like?

-Items we sell that require such a warning will be indicated by the words "California residents: Click here for Proposition 65 warning" on the product information page.
+Items we sell that require such a warning will be indicated by the words "California Residents: WARNING" on the product information page.

 Why are we posting this?

 Please note that by posting this Proposition 65 warning, we are notifying you that one or more of the Proposition 65 listed chemicals may be present in a product.
 When using any of the products sold by ID Shop or Laminex, Inc., the exposure to these chemicals may be of no significant risk to you.
 Out of an abundance of caution, we have elected to place this warning on our site and applicable products to make sure all of our customers are informed.
 For more information about California Proposition 65, please click here.